idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 ```

-In addition, user also needs to update the conductivity and diffusivity accounting for the contributions from RANS model.
+In addition, the user also needs to update the conductivity and diffusivity accounting for the contributions from RANS model.
 The following code snippet should be added in the code block +uservp+

 ```language=fortran